-Peterson is a member of several historical organizations, including the Society of Independent Southern Historians, the East Tennessee Historical Society, and the Travelers Rest Historical Society.
-He also is a docent for the History Museum of Travelers Rest.
+Dennis L. Peterson, is an independent author and historian.
+He is a member of several historical organizations, including the Society of Independent Southern Historians, the East Tennessee Historical Society, and the Travelers Rest (SC) Historical Society, on the board of which he also serves as 2nd vice president.
+He is also a docent for the History Museum of Travelers Rest.

-Peterson, a native of Tennessee, and his wife Connie, an elementary school teacher and a Pennsylvania native, live in Taylors, South Carolina.
+Peterson is a native of Tennessee.
+He and his wife Connie, an elementary school teacher and a Pennsylvania native, live in Taylors, South Carolina.
 They have four daughters and seven grandchildren.